overlorddamygod/jo-language/README.md

 Methods:
 * type - returns the data type
 * len - returns the string length
+* get - get string from an index
+* slice - get part of the string
+* lower - convert string to lowercase letters.
+* upper - convert string to uppercase letters.
+* split - splits a string into an array of substrings.
 * getInt - returns the integer value if parsable
 * getFloat - returns the float value if parsable
 * getString - returns the string value of the number
+* replace - replace a string with new string

 Example:
 ```js